 To see the steps for showing all the data in a pivot field, watch this short video tutorial.
 The written instructions are below the video.

-Make the following change for each field in which you want to see all the data:
+Make the following change for each field in which you want to see all the items, even those with no data:

 To see items with no data in a pivot table, you can change the pivot table settings, as described in the section above.

 However, that setting only displays items that are included in the source data at least once.
 For example, if you recently started selling a new product, but have no sales yet, it won't appear in your pivot table, even if you turn on the "Show Items With No Data" setting.